Detailed Membership Guide

-(Ñoldor born in the Second or Third Age would pose less difficulty than First Age Ñoldor which are a touch trickier, given the enmities that were very much aflame in that time.
+(Ñoldor born in the Second Age would pose less difficulty than First Age Ñoldor which are a touch trickier, given the enmities that were very much aflame in that time.
 Hence, it is unlikely a Ñoldo of such heritage would comfortably fit into our household.
 We recommend they apply to a more appropriate kinship, such as Vanimar.)

 (Since some RPers have used the existence of Eöl as a rationalization to use Avari as an excuse to create Drow characters, our stance is No, we do not support this.
 First and foremost, there are NO Dungeons & Dragons style dark elves (Drow) in Middle-Earth.
 As such, we do not acknowledge their existence.
-Secondly, the the use of the term "dark elves" in Tolkien's world refers mainly to the Moriquendi, which were the elves that did not behold the light of the Two Trees of Valinor and would apply to any elf who was born and not been to Valinor, thus there is nothing 'dark' about it.
+Secondly, the use of the term "dark elves" in Tolkien's world refers mainly to the Moriquendi, which were the elves that did not behold the light of the Two Trees of Valinor and would apply to any elf who was born and not been to Valinor, thus there is nothing 'dark' about it.
 It does not have sinister meaning.
 Third, the term was sometimes used for elves that were enslaved by Morgoth and then released later.
 Again, this has nothing to do with Drow.
 Fourth and finally, Eöl was basically THE "dark elf", which again had nothing to do with being a Drow.
 He was however a 'bad guy' and executed, thus if one wishes to model their character after Eöl, there would be no way we'd want that character in LiL.)